datarefuge/workflow/seednsort.md

   [bookmarklet](http://digital2.library.unt.edu/nomination/eth2016/about/).
   This sorting is only provisional: when in doubt seeders mark a URL as possibly *not* crawlable, and these URLs populate a spreadsheet.

+- If a URL does not seem crawlable:
+  - It is added to the Unscrawlable spreadsheet (Cell "Original URL").
+  - A unique identifyer (UUID) is generated for this dataset.
+The web-based tool UUID Generator can generate individual or multiple UUID's.